genner-lab/Molecular-Lab-Protocols/tilapia-qpcr-assays.md

 ### Setting the well layout

 1. Each standard or field sample should be performed in triplicate to reduce variation common among individual replicates.
-2. Highlight all wells and set the target to "leuco" from the Target drop-down menu.
+2. On the Well Layout tab highlight all wells and set the target to "leuco" from the Target drop-down menu.
 3. Now highlight three wells (A1, A2, A3) and choose a "100k" standard from the Sample drop-down menu.
 4. Choose "S" (standard) from the Type menu, and manually enter "100000" into the set quantification to 100,000 copies.